tim42/enfield/README.md

  - Components dependency: (both for concepts and components): A component that has not been requested by the user will be destroyed when the last concept/component requiring it is removed.
  - Components dependency: dependency cycles throws an exception or (if in super-release) a hard-segfault over a poisoned pointer.
- - No interfaces / pure virtual methods where it is possible to do it: Enfield relies mostly on template / CRTP / specialization to work.
  - Concepts can implement other concepts
  - Components must be constructible with respect of the enfield construction contract
- - Iterating over components or concepts of a given type is O(1) and cache efficient.
+ - Iterating over components or concepts of a given type is O(1) (for the next component/entity) and cache efficient.
+   - Iterating over entities that matches a set of component is less cache friendly and a bit less efficient (worst case is trying to match entities with two components where no entities have both components but entities with only one of them are in very big quantity)
- - Fully modifiable (via the db-configuration pattern) with strong compile-time guarantees (access rights, ...). see `default_database_conf` in `database.hpp`.
+ - Fully modifiable (via the db-configuration pattern) with strong compile-time guarantees (access rights, ...). see `database_conf_impl.hpp`.
 See also the section below:

-Good practices:
- - There should be no direct dynamic allocation in a component or a concept. (a leak in either of those and the global memory consumption will increase quite rapidly)

 # configuration